isaaccorley/torchrs/README.md

 <img src="./assets/s2looking.png" width="500px"></img>

-The [S2Looking](https://github.com/AnonymousForACMMM/Dataset) dataset, proposed in ["S2Looking: A Satellite Side-Looking Dataset for Building Change Detection", Shen et al.](https://arxiv.org/abs/2107.09244) is a rural building Change Detection dataset of 5,000 very high resolution (VHR) 0.5-0.8m registered RGB image pairs of varying off-nadir angles taken by the [Gaogen (GF)](https://earth.esa.int/web/eoportal/satellite-missions/g/gaofen-1), [SuperView (SV)](https://eos.com/find-satellite/superview-1/), and [BeiJing-2 (BJ-2)](https://space.oscar.wmo.int/satelliteprogrammes/view/beijing_2) satellites.
-The dataset contains separate new and demolished building masks from regions all over the Earth a time span of 1-3 years.
+The [S2Looking](https://github.com/AnonymousForACMMM/Dataset) dataset, proposed in ["S2Looking: A Satellite Side-Looking Dataset for Building Change Detection", Shen et al.](https://arxiv.org/abs/2107.09244) is a rural building change detection dataset of 5,000 1024x1024 0.5-0.8m registered RGB image pairs of varying off-nadir angles taken by the [Gaogen (GF)](https://earth.esa.int/web/eoportal/satellite-missions/g/gaofen-1), [SuperView (SV)](https://eos.com/find-satellite/superview-1/), and [BeiJing-2 (BJ-2)](https://space.oscar.wmo.int/satelliteprogrammes/view/beijing_2) satellites.
+The dataset contains separate new and demolished building masks from regions all over the Earth with a time span of 1-3 years.
 This dataset was proposed along with the LEVIR-CD+ dataset and is considered difficult due to the rural locations and off-nadir angles.

 The dataset can be downloaded (11GB) using `scripts/download_s2looking.sh` and instantiated below: